 If a storage medium is put, which contains a command file VIPA_CMD.MMC, the command file is loaded and the containing instructions are executed.

-Memory extension with MCC
+Memory extension

-5.16 Memory extension with MCC
+5.16 Memory extension

-There is the possibility to extend the work memory of the CPU.
+In front of the CPU there is a slot for storage media.
 For this, a MCC memory extension card is available from VIPA.
 The MCC is a specially prepared MMC (Multimedia Card).
 By plugging the MCC into the MCC slot and then an overall reset the according memory expansion is released.
 There may only one memory expansion be activated at one time.
 On the MCC there is the file memory.key.
 This file may not be altered or deleted.
 You may use the MCC also as "normal" MMC for storing your project.

-To extend the memory, plug the MCC into the card slot at the CPU labelled with "MCC" and execute an overall reset.
+To extend the memory, plug the memory card into the card slot at the CPU labelled with "MCC" and execute an overall reset.

-If the memory expansion on the MCC exceeds the maximum extendible memory range of the CPU, the maximum possible memory of the CPU is automatically used.
+If the memory expansion on the memory card exceeds the maximum extendible memory range of the CPU, the maximum possible memory of the CPU is automatically used.
 You may determine the recent memory extension via the integrated web page or with the Siemens SIMATIC Manager at Module Information - "Memory".